Struggling against pessimism:

 . . .

-"Most of the danger of massive balance of payments deficits caused in major part by these imports is dissipated in the international money and precious metals markets.
+"The much-maligned flood of imports has been a primary factor in restraining price inflation during 1983."Most of the danger of massive balance of payments deficits caused in major part by these imports is dissipated in the international money and precious metals markets.
 These markets, free of federal government restrictions for a decade now, assure needed financial flexibility and (thank goodness) provide substantial restraints on the ability of governments to 'manage' economic affairs for political purposes.

 . . .